PJ-Oscheh/LineageOS-Installer/README.md

 [-] What does this program do?

 This program on its own does not do much; in fact, all it does it give 2 embedded web browsers to download Lineage OS and TWRP.
 However, it gives a step-by-step explanition on what do, where to save the files, and what to name them.
-Lineage OS is acually installed through the script located at the top of this document.
+Lineage OS is acually installed through multiple scripts included in this repository.

 [-] Why would I want to use this?